PierreLouisLetoquart/runstral/README.md

 ## Features

-- AI-powered running session tracking
+- Usage of Mistral AI's API (and formatted output) for high-quality session generation
-- Secure user authentication
+- Secure user authentication with Supabase and secured Row Level Security (RLS) policies for data isolation
-- Data persistence with Supabase

 ## Prerequisites